Raised by Swans is Canadian solo artist Eric Howden.

 “Violet Light” from Codes and Secret Longing is featured in novelist Douglas Coupland’s film Everything’s Gone Green (2007), voted Canadian Feature Film of the Year at the Vancouver International Film Festival.
 The song was included on the soundtrack CD for the film (Lakeshore Records) alongside such artists as Final Fantasy, The Golden Dogs, The Fembots, and Sloan.

-Over the years prior to recording each at the House of Miracles, Howden has written and recorded fully orchestrated versions of each of his albums by himself.
+Over the years prior to recording each at the House of Miracles, Howden writes and records fully orchestrated versions of each of his albums alone.
 Before 2013, he often fell back on using the pronoun “we” instead of “I” when referring to Raised By Swans, including presenting himself in biographical information as a band rather than a solo artist, as he felt most comfortable hiding within a fictional collective.
-Fierce pride in his body of work eventually culminated in his explaining the truth in an interview conducted in between the release of No Ghostless Place and Öxnadalur.
+Fierce pride in his body of work eventually culminated in his sharing the truth in an interview conducted in between the release of No Ghostless Place and Öxnadalur.

 For Öxnadalur (named after a valley in North Iceland, pronounced UX-na-DA-lure), Howden kept the final recording process even more close to the chest than he had on his previous two albums, and besides a few drum tracks added during the final weeks of recording, no other musicians were involved in its performance.
 He began writing its 14 songs in North Iceland in the winter of 2011, and subsequently devoted the next three years to building them part by part at Andy Magoffin’s House of Miracles recording studio in Cambridge, Ontario.
 More information on Howden’s ties to Iceland here.

 In September 2016, Howden released ‘trains we both missed /pale blue black holes’, a “virtual 7-inch”, on bandcamp, iTunes and a number of other digital retailers; both songs may appear in slightly different forms on album #4.